LibraryOfMediocrity/IkuMod/README.md

 If you only have 1 surge, you only get the damage.
 - If you have surge with knives or potions, do NOT trust the damage numbers.
 They are LYING.
  The game calculates their preview damage because they are attack cards, but if they are not played, they do not get that damage.
 - There are buffs that veil played cards.
-These will not trigger if the card was exiled, if it was an ability, if it was a teammate being summoned(but not if it was already summoned, e.g. actives), or if the card had been veiled by some other effect already.
+These will not trigger if the card was exiled, if it was an ability or tool, if it was a teammate being summoned(but not if it was already summoned, e.g. actives), or if the card had been veiled by some other effect already.
 # Credits
 Rmrf maxx - Made samplecharactermod, the code of which I built this mod upon.